-Tanzania Visa on Arrival
+Tanzania Multiple Entry Visa

 Medical facilities are available in most large towns if you want medical attention while traveling to Tanzania.
 Malaria is a severe problem in Tanzania, but you should avoid contracting it during your trip if you take precautions.
 Make sure you get the most up-to-date safety advice from your lodging and use common-sense measures as you would when traveling abroad.